- Countries Information

 The ROK-Russia Relations

-- In 2015, the two countries commemorated the 25th anniversary of the establishment of diplomatic relations with various events, such as the Eurasia Express.
+- In 2015, the two countries commemorated the 25th anniversary of the establishment of diplomatic relations by holding various events, such as the launching of the Eurasia Express.

 The ROK-Central Asia Relations